 There is a core of basic theory, principles, and accumulated knowledge that all professional psychologists should possess.
 Each practitioner must also master the specific skills and knowledge appropriate for the competent performance of psychological practice.
-The language of the model requires the Board to specify its criteria for acceptable professional education in psychology.
+The language of the model Act requires the Board to specify its criteria for acceptable professional education in psychology.
 In this regard, the Board will be guided by national standards.

-All applicants for licensure must minimally be graduates of a regionally accredited institution of higher education, or a Canadian university that is provincially or territorially chartered, and must have completed a planned program of study which reflects an integration of the science and practice of psychology.
-A formal training program accredited by the American Psychological Association or Canadian Psychological Association is required.
-For areas of psychology where APA or CPA program accreditation does not exist, psychology programs must meet all the requirements listed below (D1).
+All applicants for licensure must minimally be graduates of a regionally accredited institution of higher education, or a Canadian university that is provincially or territorially chartered, and must have completed a planned program of study that which reflects an integration of the science and practice of psychology.
+A formal training program accredited by the American Psychological Association or Canadian Psychological Association or other substantially equivalent body recognized by the Board is required.
+For areas of psychology where APA or CPA program accreditation does not exist, psychology programs must meet all the requirements listed below (D1) in Section D.1.a.(2)-(14).

 The law recognizes that new doctoral programs may be developed in newly or already recognized specialties of professional psychology.
-In such instances, the law affords those programs an eight-year period in which to achieve accreditation or to meet the standards described in D1, during which the graduates of those programs may sit for licensure.
+In such instances, the law affords those programs an eight-year period in which to achieve accreditation or to meet the standards described in D.1.a.(1)-(14), during which the graduates of those programs may sit for licensure.

-1. Educational requirements
+a.
+Educational requirements